Ronnie Pfeffer

-Ronnie Pfeffer (born June 17, 1992) is a Canadian football placekicker and punter for the Calgary Stampeders of the Canadian Football League (CFL).
+Ronald Pfeffer (born June 17, 1992) is a Canadian former professional football placekicker and punter who played in the Canadian Football League (CFL).
 He was originally signed as an undrafted free agent on July 1, 2015 by the Toronto Argonauts.
 He was a member of both the 104th Grey Cup champion Ottawa Redblacks and the 105th Grey Cup champion Argonauts.
 He played CIS football for the Wilfrid Laurier Golden Hawks.

 Professional career

 Pfeffer re-signed with the Calgary Stampeders on February 10, 2021.
+He became a free agent after the 2021 season.